-Physical Therapy for Upper Arm Pain
+Physical Therapy Exercise for Arm Pain

 Your shoulder performs various movements daily and bears a lot of weight.
 Unsurprisingly, many people experience shoulder pain at one point in their lives.
 Shoulder injuries can lower the quality of your life and hinder your everyday tasks.
 That’s why you should seek treatment as early as possible.
 There are a wide variety of treatments for shoulder pain, and physical therapy is probably the most effective option.

 Today we’ll discuss the causes, symptoms, and treatment options for shoulder pain.

 Anatomy and Function of the Shoulder

 Your shoulder performs a wide range of functions and movements.
 Firstly, it connects your upper arms to your torso.
 Additionally, its flexibility allows you to move your arm in all directions.

 It comprises dozens of muscles, bones, tendons, and ligaments.
 The three bones that connect in the shoulder include:

 As with other joint injuries, shoulder pain occurs due to overuse, instability, arthritis, and impingement.
 Chronic issues can also contribute to sudden shoulder pain and soreness.
 These include:

 Your shoulder joint has fluid-filled sacs (bursae) that add lubrication to prevent friction when you move your arm.
 Bursitis occurs when your bursae become inflamed.